Visa Rules and Regulations

 In the case of a medical condition or academic difficulty, students must be approved by International Student Services prior to dropping the course(s) before the class withdrawal deadline.

-For medical officials, your signed letter could include something similar to the following: “As a [licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist], I recommend [Student’s full name] reduce their course load due to a temporary illness or medical condition for the [Fall/Spring year] semester.”
+For medical officials, the signed letter could include something similar to the following: “As a [licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist], I recommend [Student’s full name] reduce their course load due to a temporary illness or medical condition for the [Fall/Spring 20XX] semester.”

 An academic difficulty RCL is only applicable in the first semester of study.
 Enrollment in 1.5 units is still required, and you must return to a full course of study in the following semester.
 If you wish to pursue a RCL due to academic difficulty, set up an appointment to talk with ISS about your concerns and possible support services.
 In order to move forward with the RCL, you must have documentation from your academic adviser that confirms you’ve experienced academic difficulties with one of the following: